sesave/sesave/README.md

 # Hello there!
 General Kenobi...

-### I'm a solution architect and full stack software engineer.
+### I'm a solution architect and full-stack software engineer.

 I'm currently with 5+ years of experience.

-### Languages that I fluent speak:
+### Languages that I speak:
 - Spanish
 - Portuguese
 - English

 ### What I'm doing

-- 🔭 I’m currently working on a Typescript Quiz Web App
+- 🔭 I’m currently working on a Magic The Gathering Collection Organizator
 - 🌱 I’m currently mastering my full stack with personal projects.
-- ⚡ Fun fact: I like to collect Heavy/Thrash/Death/Black Metal CDs, Countries billets/coins and Mangas.
+- ⚡ Fun fact: I like to collect Heavy/Thrash/Death/Black Metal CDs, Countries billets/coins, and Mangas.

 ## 🚀 My Skills